...and why do you need it?

 Depth filters are constructed to create a porous media that catches unwanted particles throughout the medium itself, rather than just on its surface.
 They are typically used in instances when the water has a heavy degree of particles.
 Unlike some other filtration technologies, depth filters can catch and hold a large volume of particles before they become clogged.

-At the first stage of the process, large particulate matter is captured as the water travels through the cartridge media, seeking to find the path of least resistance as it does.
+At the first stage of the process, large particulate matter is captured as the water travels through the cartridge media, seeking to find the path of least resistance.
 At the same time, it is forced to travel in a twisting and turning motion to ensure that the maximum volume of particles is captured by the packed fibres.
 This sieving mechanism is called mechanical retention, and as a result, the fibres become increasingly packed and are able pick up smaller particles.

 Different cartridges for different applications

-There is a wide variety of depth filtration products available to suit individual needs and varied industrial applications.
-These include spun-bonded cartridges (with economic, standard and premier options depending on the degree of filtration required), wound cartridges and resin-bonded cartridges.
+There is a variety of depth filtration products available to suit individual needs and varied industrial applications.
+These include spun-bonded cartridges (with economic, standard and premier options depending on the degree of filtration required) and wound cartridges.